benber86/curve-blog/content/posts/ng-mev/index.md

 The NG pools may still be sandwichable, but MEV searchers have been leaving money on the table.
 To verify this hypothesis, we opted to look at potentially sandwichable trades and see how profitable a sandwich would have been.

+We collected all swap transactions on all NG StableSwap pools that directly called one of the pool's exchange functions.
+We opted to exclude calls to the pools via contracts (MEV bots, aggregators) as finding out slippage setting is in most cases impossible due to the contracts being unverified or using widely different ABIs.
+We also excluded liquidity events to facilitate the analysis.
+These can also be sandwiched, so the numbers reported below are a lower bound estimate of the total amount of MEV not extracted from NG pools.

-For all the trades in our dataset, we estimated the potentially extractable value by calculating the difference between the outcome of the trade (${dy}$, or how much tokens the trader received) and its minimum acceptable output after slippage (${min\\_dy}$, the minimum amount of tokens the trader could have received without the trade reverting).
+To estimate the potentially extractable value of each swap, we calculated the difference between the outcome of the trade (${dy}$, or how many tokens the trader received) and its minimum acceptable output after slippage (${min\\_dy}$, the minimum amount of tokens the trader could have received without the trade reverting).
 We then ran a quick solver to find the amount a searcher would have had to trade to successfully extract this value with a sandwich.
 We simulate the sandwich in both a dynamic fee NG Stableswap pool and a fixed fee original Stableswap pool to be able to compare the impact of each fee regime on sandwich profitability.